-Rosherville Church of England Academy ("the school") has a published admission number (PAN) of 20 children per year.
-To gain a place in Reception for the start of a new school year (September) you should apply through the Local Authority process based on where you live.
+Rosherville Church of England Primary Academy has a published admission number (PAN) for 2025 of 60 children per year.
+To gain a place in Reception for the start of a new school year (September) you should apply through the local authority process based on where you live.

 To apply for a place at any other time (for all year groups) then please contact the school to discuss your needs.
-Applications are made using the application form available from the school office.
+Applications are made using the application form available from the office.

-At Rosherville Church of England Academy the Local Authority, Kent County Council (KCC) is the admission authority and is responsible for school admissions.
-Should the school be over-subscribed, places will be allocated according to the KCC published over-subscription criteria.
-This is:
+At Rosherville Church of England Primary Academy the Local Authority is the admission authority and is responsible for school admissions.